District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 District Heating also known as heat networks or teleheating, is a system of domestic hot water and heating supply that, through a network of pipes, reaches different buildings from a central plant.

 Beyond this definition, it is perhaps easier to understand the concept of a central heating network with a simple example.
 Think about how heating works in a home with natural gas.
-The boiler takes water from the network, heats it and makes it circulate it around the house.
+The boiler takes water from the network, heats it and makes it circulates it around the house.

 In a central heating and cooling network, the water is heated in a central plant that is not in our home.
 It can be in the building, in the urbanization, or even further away, such as at the entrance of our district.